A Comparative Review of the BlueSky Statistics GUI for R

 Introduction

-BlueSky Statistics’ desktop “Base” version is a free and open-source graphical user interface for the R software that focuses on beginners looking to point-and-click their way through analyses.
-While initially available only on Windows, the Mac version is now in beta test.
-A commercial “Pro” version is also available, which includes technical support, a server version, and a few additional features listed on the company website.
+BlueSky Statistics’ version 10 desktop “Base” version is a free but proprietary (closed-source) graphical user interface for the R software.
+It focuses on beginners looking to point-and-click their way through analyses.
+While initially available only on Windows, the Mac version is now available.
+A commercial “Pro” version is also available, which includes technical support, a server version, and approximately 6% additional features (marked by a “*” below).
+An older version, 7.5, was open-source.
+That is still available for Windows only, but it lacks many features of version 10 (version 10 did immediately follow 7.5 despite the numeric gap).

-This is one of a series of reviews aiming to help non-programmers choose the Graphical User Interface (GUI) that is best for them.
-These reviews also include a cursory description of each GUI’s programming support.
+This is one of a series of reviews aimed at helping non-programmers choose the best Graphic User Interface (GUI) for them.
+BlueSky is the only software in this series that is not open-source.
+While focusing on GUIs, the reviews also include a cursory description of each GUI’s programming support.

-I have joined the BlueSky development team and have written the BlueSky User Guide (online here), but you can trust this series of reviews, as I describe here.
-All my comments below are easily verifiable.
+After reviewing BlueSky, I joined its development team and wrote the BlueSky User Guide (online here).
+However, I’m confident that you can trust this series of reviews, as I describe here.
+In a nutshell, the reviews describe facts that are easily verifiable.
 There is no perfect user interface for everyone; each GUI for R has features that appeal to different people.

 Terminology